bgamari/ghc-wiki-import/building/preparation/mac-osx.md

 DocBook is a fairly large system unto itself and configuring it to build the documentation in its various formats can be a maze.
 Verifying that your SGML\_CATALOG\_FILES and XML\_CATALOG\_FILES environment variables are pointed at the right places will fix most problems.
+(What should they point to?
+After `brew install docbook-xsl` they are both empty.)

 ## Docker